Kris Twardek: FK Senica

 After terminating his contract with Jagiellonia through a mutual agreement, Twardek signed with FK Senica of the Fortuna Liga.
 He debuted in the league on 1 August 2021 in a home fixture against Spartak Trnava, which concluded in a 2–1 victory for Senica.

 Return to Bohemians

 In December 2021, it was announced that Twardek would return to League of Ireland Premier Division club Bohemians on a multi-year contract.
 After two seasons with the club, Twardek departed after the 2023 season.

 Atlético Ottawa

 On 30 January 2024, it was announced that Twardek had signed a two-year contract, with an option for a third year, with Canadian Premier League club Atlético Ottawa.
 On 13 April 2024, he scored in his debut in the season opener against York United FC.

 Valour FC

 On January 10, 2025, Canadian Premier League club Valour FC announced that Twardek had signed a one-year contract with them for 2025, with an option for 2026.

+Galway United

+On 1 December 2025 it was announced that Twardek had signed for League of Ireland Premier Division side Galway United ahead of the 2026 season.